 - You’ll also need to create a “Subscribe to my blog via email” button and embed it on your website.
 The information you’ll need to do this is all on MailChimp’s website.
 I ran into a problem when I attempted it the first time, but their Tech Support people are super-responsive and they provided an answer that quickly solved my problem.

-- If you currently use JetPack and you’re switching to MailChimp, you will neeed to deactivate JetPack’s subscription management function or your subscribers will receive dual sends for every blog post.
+- If you currently use JetPack and you’re switching to MailChimp, you must deactivate JetPack’s subscription management function or your subscribers will receive dual sends for every post.
 Here’s how: On your website dashboard go to Jetpack, find “subscriptions,” then click “deactivate.”